QuentinRa/blog.quentinra.dev/networking/architecture/index.md

 **Network zoning and perimeter networks**: we divide the network into zones with different levels of security access.
 Access/traffic between zones are filtered by firewalls/...

 ➡️ You can sort devices by CIA level, like if a device need up to 4 hours of unavailability, then A=high...

+**Triple-A model**: Authentication, Authorization, and Accounting.
+It's a framework to control who can access the network, and what can they do.
+These are usually implemented by AAA-servers.

+➡️ See the RADIUS or the TACACS+ protocol...
 </div></div>

 <hr class="sep-both">